 This is the spot where I'm supposed to tell you how much I enjoy writing, and how I wanted to be a writer since I was a fetus.

-Okay, it's partially true.
+Okay, it's true.
+But there's more to it.

 Until Bad Decision was gone.
 Then blammo!
 That little piece of Jillian which loved writing went crazy, creating the most amazing manuscript in the history of all romance writing.
 Life intervened again, and I shelved the Best Novel Ever for another three years.
 Once again, I came back to the writing and found the manuscript again.
 I polished and polished, and then realized that...it was really awful.
 Worst Novel in the Known Universe.
 (The original hard copy got burned in effigy but I hear there's a digital copy out there, serving as blackmail.)